acm-cui/website-cui2023/submit/_posters.md

 # Poster submission information

 Posters allow for the presentation, discussion and information exchange of early stage research in the field of Conversational User Interfaces.
-Authors should submit a Poster Paper outlining their reearch.
+Authors should submit a Poster Paper outlining their research.
 For the submission and review process, you should write an extended abstract that summarises the content you wish to present in your poster.
 If accepted, we will invite you to present your work at CUI {{ site.conference.year }}, with your extended abstract published in the conference proceedings.

 ## Key dates